Zen4All-nl/Zen-Cart-Multilingual-EZ-Pages/README.md

 Contribution:  Multi-Language Support for EZ-Pages
-Version: 1.5.1.2
+Version: 1.7
-Designed for: Zen Cart v1.5.0 + (merged w/ 1.5.1 files) Designed by: Neville Kerr (forum ID: bunyip)
+Designed for: Zen Cart v1.5.0 + (merged w/ 1.5.5f files) Designed by: Neville Kerr (forum ID: bunyip)
-Updated by: Jack Huang (forum ID: neteasy)
+Updated by: Zen4All (forum ID: design75)
 License: under the GPL - See attached License for info.

 ========================================================